TypeStrong/fork-ts-checker-webpack-plugin/README.md

 ## Motivation ##
 There is already similar solution - [awesome-typescript-loader](https://github.com/s-panferov/awesome-typescript-loader).
 You can add `CheckerPlugin` and delegate checker to the separate process.
-The problem with `awesome-typescript-laoder` is that it's a lot slower than [ts-loader](https://github.com/TypeStrong/ts-loader) on incremental build in our case (~20s vs ~3s).
+The problem with `awesome-typescript-loader` is that it's a lot slower than [ts-loader](https://github.com/TypeStrong/ts-loader) on incremental build in our case (~20s vs ~3s).
 Secondly, we use [tslint](https://palantir.github.io/tslint/) and we wanted to run this also on separate process.
 This is why we've created this plugin.
 The performance is great because of reusing Abstract Syntax Trees between compilations and sharing